 Scroll down to see the publishing options.
 We’ll be publishing our campaign on WordPress, but you can also publish campaigns on Shopify or on any site via Shareable MonsterLinks™ and campaign or website embed code.

 5. Make the Campaign Live on WordPress

-Before people can click to see your WordPress popup form, you’ll need to make the campaign live on your WordPress site.
+Before people can use your WordPress popup on click form, you’ll need to make the campaign live on your WordPress site.
 To do this, make sure you’ve connected the OptinMonster WordPress connector plugin.

 Go to your WordPress dashboard.
 Click on the OptinMonster icon.
 You should see a list of all your campaigns.
 If you don’t see the campaign you’ve just created, click Refresh Campaigns, and it’ll appear.

 Click the Go Live button next to the campaign name to make the campaign live on your site.

 Next, let’s add the link that triggers your WordPress popup on click.